nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `deleteStud A7654321J` deletes Betsy Crowe from the records.

+### Adding an appointment: `addAppt`

+Adds an appointment to the records.
+The student that the appointment is for must exist in the records before the appointment can be created.

+Format: `addAppt i/MATRICULATION_NUMBER d/DATE_YYYY-MM-DD ts/START_TIME_HH:MM te/END_TIME_HH:MM`

+Examples:
+* `addAppt i/A1234567X d/2021-12-13 ts/13:00 te/14:00`
+* `addAppt i/A7654321J d/2021-12-13 ts/14:00 te/14:30`

 ### Viewing statistics: `stats`

 Displays the statistics of the requested Faculty/School Residence, the whole of NUS or statistics of all Faculties